-Essential Learning Outcomes developed from the Achievement Standards of the Australian Curriculum:
+Essential Learning Outcomes taken from the Achievement Standards of the Australian Curriculum:

-- V9.LJ.8.01 Uses Japanese language to interact and collaborate with others, and to share information and plan activities in familiar contexts.
-(Interpersonal Communication) - V9.LJ.8.03 Locates and responds to information in texts and uses non-verbal, visual and contextual cues to help make meaning.
-(Reading & Listening) - V9.LJ.8.05 Uses familiar language, and modelled sentence and grammatical structures to create texts, and demonstrates understanding of how some language reflects cultural practices.
-(Writing & Speaking) - V9.LJ.8.10 Demonstrates awareness that the Japanese language is connected with culture and identity, and how this is reflected in their own language(s), culture(s) and identity.
+- 1. V9.LJ.7.01 Uses Japanese language to interact and collaborate with others, and to share information and plan activities in familiar contexts.
+(Interpersonal Communication) - 2.
+V9.LJ.7.03 Locates and responds to information in texts and uses non-verbal, visual and contextual cues to help make meaning.
+(Reading & Listening) - 3.
+V9.LJ.7.05 Uses familiar language, and modelled sentence and grammatical structures to create texts, and demonstrates understanding of how some language reflects cultural practices.
+(Writing & Speaking) - 4.
+V9.LJ.7.10 Demonstrates awareness that the Japanese language is connected with culture and identity, and how this is reflected in their own language(s), culture(s) and identity.
 (Intercultural Understanding)

-Materials and Equipment Required: Students are expected to arrive at every class with a class book/folder to write notes for that subject, a writing instrument and a Chromebook or similar, appropriate electronic device and head/earphones.
+Materials and Equipment Required: Students are expected to arrive at every class with a class book/folder to write notes for that subject, a writing instrument and a Chromebook or similar appropriate electronic device with head/earphones.

 Absences from Class: Students who miss classes due to absence or excursions must negotiate with the class teacher to catch up on missed work.
 Use of IT in Class: A Google Classroom has been set up for this class.
 Students will be required to log into this Google Classroom regularly to access course material.
 Students must bring their Chromebook to all lessons, however, the use of these devices in class will be at the discretion of the teacher.

 Homework: Any homework will be directly related to instruction and course requirements, will be assessed appropriately and may impact upon student grades.
 Examples of homework may include; catch up on missed classwork, revision of classwork, study for tests, assignment work, or preparation for a class presentation.
-In Japanese, students are encouraged to do 10 minutes of revision of vocabulary and script per night.
+In Japanese students are encouraged to do 10 minutes of revision of vocabulary and script per night.